colemickens/platform2-sommelier/chromeos-config/README.md

                     a phandle pointing to the model (it cannot point to a sub-model).

+    *   `touch` (optional): Contains information about touch devices used by this family.
+Each node is defined as a Phandle that can be referenced from the model-specific configuration using the `touch-type` property.
+        *   `vendor`: Name of vendor.
+        *   `firmware-bin`: Template filename to use for vendor firmware binary.
+            The file is installed into `/opt/google/touch`.
+        *   `firmware-symlink`: Template filename to use for the /lib/firmware symlink to the firmware file in `/opt/google/touch`.
+The `/lib/firmware` part is assumed.

+        Template filenames may include the following fields, enclosed in `${...}` defined by the touch node: `vendor`, `pid`, `version` as well as `model` for the model name.
+The expansion / interpretation happens in cros_config.
+Other users should not attempt to implement this.
+The purpose is to avoid having to repeat the filename in each model that uses a particular manufacturer's touchscreen, since the naming convention is typically consistent for that manufacturer.

 *   `models`: Sub-nodes of this define models supported by this board.

     *   `<model name>`: actual name of the model being defined, e.g. `reef` or